This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Kerman

-Kerman is a city in south-central Persia, home to the province of the same name.
-The city is known as the centre of Persia's old textile culture, particularly the famous "vase" carpet designs that were produced between the late 16th and mid-17th centuries.
-These carpets are fascinating for their intricate floral patterns and distinctive vase designs.
+Kerman is a city located in the central-southern part of Persia, and there is also a province of the same name.
+This city is known as a center of Persia's ancient textile culture, particularly famous for the "vase" rugs that emerged from the late 16th century to the mid-17th century.
+These rugs are captivating with their intricate floral patterns and distinctive vase designs.

-In the late 19th and early 20th centuries, European companies established themselves in Kerman, with companies such as Castelli Brothers and Milani producing high-quality carpets.
+From the late 19th century to the early 20th century, European companies ventured into Kerman, with firms like the Castelli brothers and Milani producing high-quality rugs.

-In particular, textiles produced in the village of Lavar near Kerman are characterized by dense floral and boteh designs, and were mainly produced in the early to mid-19th century.
-Some of these carpets are replicas of European paintings and bear the name of their maker.
-In the early 20th century, Bakhtiari Khan played an important role as governor of Kerman Province.
+In particular, textiles produced in the village of Ravar near Kerman are characterized by dense floral patterns and bulbous designs, with the primary production period being from the early to mid-19th century.
+Some of these rugs feature replicas of European paintings and the names of their creators.
+In the early 20th century, Bakhtiari Khan played a significant role as the governor of Kerman province, contributing to the textile culture of Kerman.